Anthony Rizzo Player Props: Yankees vs. Mariners

 Anthony Rizzo At The Plate

-- Rizzo has had an RBI in 25 games this season (37.3%), including nine multi-RBI outings (13.4%).
-He has also driven in three or more of his team's runs in three contests.
+- Rizzo has had at least one RBI in 36.8% of his games this season (25 of 68), with two or more RBI nine times (13.2%).
+He has also been responsible for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.